-- Leading Sudanese opposition figure Hassan al-Turabi gestures during an interview in Khartoum October 3, 2012 (REUTERS)
+- Leading Sudanese opposition figure Hassan al-Turabi gestures during an interview in Khartoum on 3 October 2012 (Photo: Reuters)

 The PCP political secretary, Kamal Omer Abdel-Salam, said that on the other hand they rejected the invitation extended to them by the presidency to attend celebrations of the 58th Independence Day at the presidential palace, accusing the ruling National Congress Party (NCP) of stealing country’s resources and directing it to support its militias and targeting opposition forces.

 Abdel-Salam described the address of president Omer Hassan Al-Bashir on the occasion of the 58th Independence Day as “mere wishes“ and “sweet words”.